How does the ancient world shape modern Greece?

 By balancing exploration of different time periods and contexts, a trip to Greece can combine disparate themes and appeal to a large group of students.
 By asking questions about identity and historical narratives, this trip can also fit into a wider discussion about global citizenship and diversity at a school.

-For a trip with a deeper focus on current issues in Greece, we have a variety of other programs in the country, such as “Island of Migration”.
-Likewise we can also link this theme to a program in another country and conduct an investigation of past civilizations in Italy, Croatia, Mexico, or even the Western United States.
+For a trip with a deeper focus on current issues in Greece, we have a variety of other programs in the country, such as “Island of Migration” and “Sustainable Civilizations.”
+Likewise we can also link this theme to a program in another country and conduct an investigation of past and present civilizations in Italy, Croatia, Spain, or Japan.